ge-high-assurance/RACK/rack-box/README.md

 - `files/fuseki.tar.gz`: Download latest Fuseki release tarball from
   <https://jena.apache.org/download/> and rename it (note we still are
-  using version 3.16.0, not the latest release, though)
+  using version 3.16.0 instead of the latest release, though)

 - `files/semtk.tar.gz`: Download latest SemTK release tarball from
   <https://github.com/ge-semtk/semtk/releases> and rename it